-The Cats of Roxville Station has been selected by The New York Public Library for the prestigious "Childrens Books 2009 - 100 Titles for Reading and Sharing" list.
+The Cats of Roxville Station was selected by The New York Public Library for the prestigious "Childrens Books 2009 - 100 Titles for Reading and Sharing" list.

 "In the fields by Roxville Station, where the wild house cats live, there is a hidden world.
 Alongside wildlife and humans who barely notice them, the cats of Roxville fight for territory, hunt, and are hunted..."

-A special video interview of Jean available only on this website in 2009, marked the 50th anniversary of the release of the seminal Newberry Award winning book, My Side of the Mountain.
-Join Jean in a look back at the book which has touched so many lives.
+A special video interview of Jean available only on this website in 2009, marked the 50th anniversary of the release of the seminal Newberry Award honorable mention book, My Side of the Mountain.
+Jean looks back at the book which has touched so many lives.
 She reflects on the story's conception, and how the book took shape.
-She may answer some of the questions you have always been curious about in this video taped in December of 2008.
-How many lives have been touched and changed by this important work?
+She answers some of the questions you have always been curious about.
+This video was taped in December of 2008.
+How many lives are still touched and changed by this important work?

-The Deluxe Edition CD version of One Day in the Woods has just been released and is now available.
-Here is what's written on the CD jacket:
+The Deluxe Edition CD version of One Day in the Woods was released.

 'Today is a special day in the woods — the beautiful ovenbird is due to return from South America and Rebecca is determined to find and protect it from extinction.
 Follow her into the forest as she discovers a world where squirrels fly, deer vanish into thin air and reappear, and ducklings leap fifty feet down from holes in trees.
 Jean Craighead George’s beloved naturalist adventure has been enchantingly adapted for the musical stage by noted composer Chris Kubie.
 With vibrant performances by Alan Arkin, Patrick Collins, Barbara Dana, Maryann Plunkett, Jay O. Sanders, and others.
 One Day in the Woods is a celebration of woodland life for all to enjoy.